OfficeDev/TrainingContent/SharePoint/AddIns/07 Building UX components with add-in model/Lab.md

 * Ensure you have configured a [local NuGet package repository](http://www.mbgreen.com/blog/2014/8/8/sharepoint-2013-apps-fail-on-nuget-package-restore)
 * Access to an existing Windows Azure tenant (to be used as the hosting platform for applications that are installed for a typical Office365 sites.)
 * SharePoint Designer 2013.
-* Download the [O3658-4 Demos.zip](Demos/O3658-4 Demos.zip) zip file by following the link and clicking on **Raw**, then extract it.
+* Download the material from [Demos folder](Demos).
 Note the location of these files.
 You will need these files to complete the labs.

 ## Lab Overview ##
 ### Abstract ###